 Similarly, when individuals experience a bad outcome as a result of an action or behavior, they are less likely to perform that action or behave in that way in the future.
 These negative outcomes are known as “punishments”.

 Both reinforcements and punishments can consist of both positive and negative reinforcement.
-This is a bit too convoluted to explain here, but what it essentially means is that you can affect an individuals behavior by either adding or taking away a good thing, or adding or taking away a bad thing.
+This is a bit too convoluted to explain here in detail.
+What it essentially means is that you can affect an individuals behavior by either adding or taking away a good thing, or adding or taking away a bad thing.

 A simple example of reinforcement theory in the workplace could be that if someone did a particularly good job on a piece of work, that their manager would invite them to present it themselves at a more senior meeting.
 This would (we hope!) be a positive reinforcement which would lead to more of the good behavior in the future.

 An example of a punishment could be that if someone consistently arrived late, that they would not be permitted to attend the monthly team lunch.
-Again, the theory here is that the individual would wish to avoid the punishment in the future so would arrive at work on time.
+The theory is that the individual would wish to avoid the punishment in the future so would arrive at work on time.

-One thing worth noting in relation to reinforcement theory is that it’s possible to change behaviors with small, perhaps even micro, punishments and reinforcements.
+One further thing worth noting in relation to reinforcement theory is that it’s possible to change behaviors with very small punishments and reinforcements.
 This concept of micro adjustments crosses over slightly with the concept of nudging.

 The World of Work Project View

-Reinforcement theory works in the workplace.
+Reinforcement theory works in the world of work.
 It’s actually something that pretty much all of us use as a tool fairly instinctively and constantly.
 If you think about it, things like smiles and frowns are a physical embodiment of reinforcement theory in everyday communication.

-In our view it’s worth being aware of reinforcement theory and it’s useful to use it in the world of work.
+In our view it’s worth being aware of reinforcement theory and it’s use in the world of work.
 That said, we think that it’s not something to get too hung up on.
-It’s an interesting concept and something that can be helpful, but it is also possible to get mired into thinking too much about things like this.
+It’s an interesting concept and something that can be helpful.But it is also possible to get mired into thinking too much about things like this.
 There is also the risk of things like abuse of power if leaders start to focus too much of reinforcing or punishing in an effort to change behaviors.